pair-team-app/design-engine-playground/README.md

 ## design-engine-playground

-A CLI for syncing components to design systems.
+A CLI for syncing code components to design components in Adobe XD, Figma, & Sketch.
+Design Engine mirrors code components with design components for teams to consume & re-use keeping design systems intact.

 ### Install
 ```js